 In 2008, Barack Obama earned 69,498,516 votes in the presidential election, the most ever.
-Now, Mr. Obama's former vice president, Democratic nominee Joe Biden, has surpassed that tally, with a record of more than 79,658,000 votes (51% of the total), and counting, in the 2020 election.
+Now, Mr. Obama's former vice president, Joe Biden, has far surpassed that tally, setting a new record with more than 81,284,000 votes (51.3% of the total) in the 2020 election.

-With voter turnout in record territory, President Donald Trump has now also exceeded Mr. Obama's record, with over 73,675,000 votes (47.2%), as of Friday, November 20.
+With voter turnout in record territory, President Donald Trump also exceeded Mr. Obama's record, with over 74,221,000 votes (46.9%).

 Mr. Trump won several large battleground states, including Ohio, Florida and Texas, which Democrats had hoped could flip blue this year.
-But Biden prevailed in Pennsylvania, Wisconsin and Michigan, three key states Mr. Trump turned red in 2016.
+But Mr. Biden prevailed in Pennsylvania, Wisconsin and Michigan, three key states Mr. Trump turned red in 2016.

 Find full results for all races in the CBS News Election Center.